-We will enter into an interest rate swap agreement with a swap counterparty for each floating rate class, on or before the date of issuance of that class.
-The purpose of each interest rate swap agreement is synthetically to convert the cash flows allocable to each floating rate class into cash flows that are based on a floating rate of interest even though the transition charges are based on a fixed rate.
-The cash flows allocable to each floating rate class will be based on the "gross fixed rate" for that class, as discussed further below.
+We will enter into one or more interest rate swap agreements with one or more swap counterparties for the floating rate Bonds of each applicable tranche, on or before the date of issuance of that tranche.
+The purpose of each interest rate swap agreement is to convert the cash flows allocable to those floating rate Bonds, which for purposes of the transition charges are based on the gross fixed rate for that tranche, into cash flows that are based on a floating rate of interest.